 - 7.1.
-The chairperson of the Research Committee, who may in this regard consult with the chairperson of the department in which the topic of the study falls, appoints an ad hoc committee to consider the prospective student, the research proposal and the potential supervisor(s). - 7.2.
+The chairperson of the Research Committee, who may in this regard consult with the chairperson of the department in which the topic of the study falls, appoints an ad hoc committee to consider the prospective student, the research proposal and the potential supervisor(s).
+If the chairperson of the Research Committee is of the opinion that the research proposal does not prima facie comply with the requirements set out in paragraph 6 above (e.g. with regard to length), he or she may require that the proposal be amended accordingly and resubmitted. - 7.2.
 The ad hoc committee does not include the prospective student or potential supervisor(s) but comprises at least two members.
 The chairperson of the Research Committee is allowed to appoint a member of another department of the University or a member of another university to the ad hoc committee.
-The chairperson of the Research Committee may, should he or she consider it necessary, appoint additional members to the ad hoc committee.
+The chairperson of the Research Committee may, should he or she consider it necessary, appoint additional members to the ad hoc committee. - 7.3.

-- 7.3.
 The ad hoc committee may request that the prospective student and/or the potential supervisor(s) provide further input regarding the research proposal and/or that amendments are made to the research proposal. - 7.4.
 The ad hoc committee considers the following aspects and submits a written report to the Faculty Board, via the chairperson of the Research Committee, with specific reference to these aspects: - 7.4.1.
 The suitability of the prospective student; - 7.4.2.
 The suitability of the research proposal; and - 7.4.3.
 The suitability of the potential supervisor(s), with due consideration of the expertise available in the department and the Faculty, and of the experience in postgraduate study guidance of the potential supervisor(s).
 If necessary, the ad hoc committee may consider the appointment of another person as supervisor or may recommend a co-supervisor.

-8. APPROVAL BY THE FACULTY BOARD
+8. APPROVAL BY THE FACULTY BOARD (ADMISSION)

 - 8.1.
-The chairperson of the Research Committee, after receiving the written report from the ad hoc committee which recommends the prospective student, the research proposal and the appointment of the supervisor(s), informs the Faculty Secretary in order to have the matter placed on the agenda of the Faculty Board meeting. - 8.2.
-If not already done so in terms of paragraph 5.4 above, the Faculty Secretary has the responsibility to ensure that the prospective student meets the admission requirements for the relevant postgraduate research programme, if necessary in consultation with the Postgraduate and International Office and/or the Faculty Manager, before the matter is placed on the agenda of the Faculty Board meeting. - 8.3.
+The chairperson of the Research Committee, after receiving the written report from the ad hoc committee which recommends the prospective student, the research proposal and the appointment of the supervisor(s), informs the Faculty Administrator in order to have the matter placed on the agenda of the Faculty Board meeting. - 8.2.
+If not already done so in terms of paragraph 5.4 above, the Faculty Administrator has the responsibility to ensure that the prospective student meets the admission requirements for the relevant postgraduate research programme, if necessary in consultation with the Postgraduate Office and/or SU International and/or the Faculty Manager, before the matter is placed on the agenda of the Faculty Board meeting. - 8.3.
 The prospective student, the research proposal and the appointment of the supervisor(s) must be considered and approved by the Faculty Board on the basis of a recommendation made by the ad hoc committee. - 8.4.
-The Faculty Secretary notifies the prospective student of whether he or she has been approved by the Faculty Board, and provides the necessary administrative information for registration if the student has been approved.

-8.5.
-The Faculty Secretary sends any external supervisor or co-supervisor the standard letter of appointment (Form A) once his or her appointment was approved by the Faculty Board.
-The Faculty Secretary must ensure that the signed letter is sent back to him or her by the external supervisor or co-supervisor.
+The Faculty Administrator notifies the prospective student of whether he or she has been approved by the Faculty Board, and provides the necessary administrative information for registration, including the deadline referred to in paragraph 9.1 below, if the student has been admitted. - 8.5.
+The Faculty Administrator sends any external supervisor or co-supervisor the standard letter of appointment (Form A) once his or her appointment was approved by the Faculty Board.
+The Faculty Administrator must ensure that the signed letter is sent back to him or her by the external supervisor or co-supervisor.